cyberbunny111/41189---Reflective-Portfolio/README.md

 # Week 10

 # What have I learnt this week?

+This is week I got some feedback from my peers about our Github Pre-submission.
+The feedback from them was constructive and helped me identify what was missing from our submission.
+The teams highlighted many positives from our work; saying that it was relevant to our current global situiation and that work clearly specified our aim and defined our scope of the Australian housing market and its effects since COVID.

 # What do I 'now know' that I did not before?